• Skip to primary navigation

 Fat-soluble vitamins should be taken with foods containing fat to be better absorbed by your body, which means they should be taken during your feeding window for better absorption.
 This also means water-soluble vitamins will not break a fast and are fine to take on an empty stomach, and while fasting.
 But it's important to note that sometimes b-complex vitamins can cause nausea if you take them on an empty stomach.

-Vitamins/Supplements That WILL NOT Break A Fast
+Vitamins/Supplements That SHOULD NOT Break A Fast

 Water-Soluble Vitamins